Bandie/grub2-signing-extension/README.md

 Next step, `mount /boot` and (re)install GRUB2.
 You need to install the public key into the core and instruct to load the modules `gcry_sha256` `gcry_dsa` and `gcry_rsa` at start.
 So you need the following arguments to install it this way

-`grub2-install /dev/sda -k /root/pubkey --modules="gcry_sha256 gcry_dsa gcry_rsa"`
+`grub-install /dev/sda -k /root/pubkey --modules="gcry_sha256 gcry_dsa gcry_rsa"`

 Now download the grub2-signing-extension and run `make install` as root.
-You will now have `grub2-sign`, `grub2-unsign` and `grub2-verify` as runable scripts.
+You will now have `grub2-sign`, `grub2-unsign`, `grub2-verify` and `grub2-update-kernel-signature` as runable scripts.

 To _enable_ GRUB2's check\_signatures feature insert the following content at the end of the file of */etc/grub.d/00_header*